Giving Frequently Asked Questions

 What is The Endowment Investment Strategy, and How Has it Changed?

-In July 2013, Parker adopted a more passive investment management approach under which its endowment assets are invested in broadly diversified funds across different assets classes guided by the Investment Policy Statement (IPS).
+In July 2013, Parker adopted a more passive investment management approach under which its endowment assets are invested in broadly diversified funds across different asset classes guided by the Investment Policy Statement (IPS).
 The focus is to grow the endowment and that focus has been realized both in the addition of assets and the realization of considerable growth of retained earnings.
 Asset allocation decisions are made by the Investment Committee, a subcommittee of the Finance Committee, within ranges set forth in Parker's IPS.
 This approach allows Parker to focus on endowment growth while also ensuring that the endowment is appropriately diversified across different asset classes.

 Who Manages Parker's Endowment Investments?
 What Are the Investment Fees?